Thumbs Up: Memoir of a Joyful Organizer

 —Roxanne Dunbar-Ortiz, feminist historian and author of An Indigenous Peoples’ History of the United States

 “Ken Wachsberger’s Thumbs Up is a joy to read and far more than just another life’s tale of one man’s journey.
-It is a fascinating behind-the-scenes account of how thing really got done during his days as a wet-behind-the-ears activist marching through to his dogged—and successful—efforts to preserve much of the great array of material produced by the underground/alternative press during the Vietnam War.
+It is a fascinating behind-the-scenes account of how things really got done during his days as a wet-behind-the-ears activist marching through to his dogged—and successful—efforts to preserve much of the great array of material produced by the underground/alternative press during the Vietnam War.
 Wachsberger shares his hard-learned lessons that our intergenerational peers, the folks who are the age now that we were then, can apply as they pick up the struggle from us.
 And to give them confidence that when we organize we win.”

 —Dennis Giangreco, author of Truman and the Bomb and over a dozen books on historical and sociopolitical subjects under D. M. Giangreco